AmiliaApp/innovation-day/README.md

 The voting app consists of 3 types of entities directly mapped to 3 SQL tables:
 1. Event: The root entity representing the event in question.
 An event has a name and a date.
 There can only be one `active` event at a time.
 It is the one being displayed.
 2. Project: An event has a list of projects.
 A project has a name and a foreign key to the event it belongs to.
 3. Vote: A person can vote only once per event.
-Table `person_vote` links a person (uniquely identified by a session id saved in the browser cookie) and their casted votes in 3 hard-coded categories: `vote1_project_id`, `vote2_project_id` and `vote3_project_id`.
-A person can change their votes which simply updates the specific row.
+Table `person_vote` links a person (uniquely identified by a session id saved in a browser cookie) and their casted votes in 3 hard-coded categories: `vote1_project_id`, `vote2_project_id` and `vote3_project_id`.
+A person can change their votes for the active event anytime.
+This simply updates the specific row.

 # Deploying to prod
 Log into the Lightsail VPS using Putty.
 Step into the `~/apps/innovation/www` folder and simply do a `git pull`.
 This will fetch the latest and greates from GitHub.
 No compilcation required (don't you love interpreted languages:).
 Database migrations, if any, should be run prior to updating the code.
+Use PhpMyAdmin to do that.

+# Hacking in prod
+Since the app runs on interpreted languages (PHP and Javascript), you can code directly in prod if you like.
+Yes, this is pretty damn crazy but being a 'hacked' app, why the hell not!
+You can just commit and push your changes to git afterwards.
+Ain't that cool :) Of course, I recommend you develop locally instead.

 # TO DO
 1. Authenticate admins.
 Currently, the admin pages are openly accessible to anyone.
 This should change for security reasons.